-- The eel management plan is approved and the restocking is part of the agreed programme that should with reasonable confidence lead to the 40% escapement target being achieved in the future. - Fishing in the restocked area is at a level such that the 40% survival target is exceeded.

-- The management plan is approved and there is evidence that it is being implemented.
-The restocking is a part of the management plan. - Fishing in the restocked area is at a level such that 30 40% survival is achieved.
+CRITERION 6.1: RESTOCKING IS CARRIED OUT IN ACCORDANCE WITH AN APPROVED EMP, IN ORDER TO IMPROVE ESCAPEMENT TO OR ABOVE THE 40% TARGET AND IS APPROVED BY THE RELEVANT AGENCY Weighting: 1 Weighting: 1 Responsible indicators The eel management plan is approved and the restocking is part of the agreed programme that should with reasonable confidence lead to the 40% escapement target being achieved in the future.
+Fishing in the restocked area is at a level such that the 40% survival target is exceeded.
+Aspiring indicators The management plan is approved and there is evidence that it is being implemented.
+The restocking is a part of the management plan.
+Fishing in the restocked area is at a level such that 30 - 40% survival is achieved.